 Generally speaking, marketers don’t know the quality of a lead until it is qualified or processed which can take time depending on the length of the sales cycle.

-As we’ve already discussed, Facebook campaigns are often measured and optimised based on conversions or goals, and this is where the cracks begin to show between sales and marketing.
+Most often, Facebook campaigns are measured and optimised based on conversions or goals, and this is where the cracks begin to show between sales and marketing.

 The problem with relying solely on conversions is that you have no insight on what your users did after they convert into a lead.